HollydP/MandelbrotSet/README.md

     - `./sampling_methods.py` - All the sampling functions for orthogonal, hypercube and random sampling.
 Used in `methods.py`
     - `./libraries/strata.py` - Static classes used for stratified sampling.
 * `/data/*`   - All saved simulation data in csv files.
-* `/images/*` - Contains all plots and images generated and used in the report.
+* `/images/*` - Contains all plots and images generated and saved for the report.
 * `/notebooks/*` - Notebooks with data analysis and plots of simulation results
 * `main.py`      - Used to run simulations via the CLI
 * `requirements.txt` - Lists the required Python packages and their versions.